erlenddahl/lambdaroad-model/README.md

 If you want to use the command line application, you can either download this code and compile it yourself, or download the compiled version from the [release section](https://github.com/erlenddahl/lambdaroad-model/releases).

 ## Calculation modes
 The application can handle two different types of config files, either for running a road network calculation, or for running an elevation data pre-processing.
 In addition, the application can run grid calculations and single point calculations, but these have not been the focus of the LambdaRoad project, and there has not been implemented a config entry point for them.
-A user competent in C# would be able to run them anyway, with some modifications to the application.
+A user competent in C# would be able to run them anyway, with some minor modifications to the application.

 ### Road network
 A road network calculation is a calculation where the received signal strength from one or more base stations is calculated along all roads within the base station's range.

-Road network calculations are described in detail in the section 'Running road network calculations' above.
+Road network calculations are described in detail in the section 'Running road network calculations' in the readme in the [tool repository](https://github.com/erlenddahl/lambdaroad-interface).

 The JSON below shows an example of a config file for a road network calculation: